jawad727/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+proptypes are used to verify if the prop you are receiving is of a certain type so it doesnt screw up the code.
+For example if you need a string somwhere you would run a prop type to check if the prop you are receiving is a string.
+This can also be done with arrays and numbers etc.

 - [ ] Describe a life-cycle event in React?

+An example of a life cycle event is componentDidMount.
+It gets run immedietly after the initial rendering and it basically controlls the process of data requesting in our component.
+When we dont have the data back we can show a message to the user that explains that we dont have that data.

 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a component that can take in other components as parameters, which can be very useful.
+For example earlier this week we used one as a 'gatekeeper' to allow us to log in or not through the state.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+One way is just classic CSS, which is simple with easy syntax.
+The second is through a preprocessor like LESS, which is what i would usually prefer because it makes nesting in CSS so much easier.
+The last would be style components which i dont like as much but it allows us to basically use CSS in react so we dont have to switch back and fourth through our files.

 ## Project Setup